 “On the advice of another new appointment to the business school, Charles Bonini, I came to learn about and became intrigued with the interdisciplinary program in economics and organization theory at Carnegie ... where I found my niche: the combination of economics and organization theory, as taught by the small but remarkable faculty of the Graduate School of Industrial Administration to classes with a small but remarkable group of students.
 Seven Nobel Prizes in Economics have since been awarded to faculty and students at GSIA in its halcyon years.
 Jacques Drèze, who was a visitor, speaks for me and many others in his observation that ‘Never since have I experienced such intellectual excitement.’”

 Dale Thomas Mortensen was born in Enterprise, Oregon and spent much of his childhood in a small foresting town in the beautiful Hood River Valley.
 Inspired by both analytical problem solving and social history, he attended Oregon’s Willamette University on a full scholarship, earning an undergraduate degree in economics.
 Mortensen went on to earn his Ph.D. from Carnegie Mellon University’s Graduate School of Industrial Administration in 1967.
-He joined the faculty of Northwestern University in 1965 and remains there today.
+He joined the faculty of Northwestern University in 1965 and remained there until his death in 2014.

 Mortensen was jointly awarded the Nobel Prize in Economic Sciences in 2010 with Christopher Pissarides of the London School of Economics and Peter Diamond of the Massachusetts Institute of Technology “for their analysis of markets with search frictions.”Mortensen’s work involved the development of a revolutionary quantitative method for analyzing labor markets.
 He incorporated the concept of search friction, or the time and money required for workers and employers to ‘match,’ as well as the uncertainty and time lapse involved in decision-making.
 His models demonstrated, for example, that unemployment exists concurrent with job vacancies, and that recessionary job destruction occurs quickly while job creation can be slow, meaning rising employment can lag economic recovery.
 Mortensen’s insight has proven applicable to numerous other markets, including housing, monetary theory, and even marriage.
 Mortensen’s work, in combination with that of Pissarides and Diamond, is known today as the Diamond-Mortensen-Pissarides model – the dominant method with which economists analyze labor markets.